 CEO and Co-Founder

-With the goal of supporting local technology entrepreneurship and getting Canadian-based innovation accepted globally, Mr. Cheikh is an active Board member of two Ottawa-based organizations.
-He is also an industry recognized expert in the area of airport surface optimization—speaking at 50+ global conferences.
-In 2014 he was named one of Ottawa’s “Top 40 under 40” and under his leadership, Searidge has been recognized for its’ market leading technology with Jane’s Airport Review “Innovation Award”, Ottawa’s Exporter of the Year and was named to the Deloitte & Touche LLP “Companies-to-Watch” list, an award honouring Canadian technology companies who display the kind of management expertise and superior technology that mark a successful early-stage company poised for continued growth.
+With the goal of supporting local technology entrepreneurship and getting Canadian-based innovation accepted globally, Moodie is an active Board member of two Ottawa-based organizations.
+He is also an industry-recognized expert in the area of airport surface optimization—speaking at 50+ global conferences.
+In 2014, he was named one of Ottawa’s “Top 40 under 40” and under his leadership, Searidge has been recognized for its’ market-leading technology with Jane’s Airport Review “Innovation Award”, Ottawa’s Exporter of the Year and was named to the Deloitte & Touche LLP “Companies-to-Watch” list, an award honouring Canadian technology companies who display the kind of management expertise and superior technology that mark a successful early-stage company poised for continued growth.

-Mr. Kim Devooght joined the CANARIE Board in 2008.
+Dr. Charmaine Dean joined the CANARIE Board in 2019.

 Mr. Bob Gagné

-Bob joined York University in October 1999 and is the University’s first CIO.
-Reporting to the Vice-President Finance and Administration, Bob is responsible for University leadership and strategy on information technology matters with direct responsibility for York’s central information technology group, University Information Technology (UIT)
+Bob Gagné is the former CIO of York University, retiring in 2017 after eighteen years in the role.
+As the CIO, Bob was responsible for university leadership and strategy on information technology matters and had direct responsibility for York’s central information technology group, University Information Technology (UIT).

 Bob graduated from York University with an MBA in 1981.
-Prior to his current position he held a number of management and leadership positions including: four years in planning and strategy development with a global financial institution; eight years as Director of I.T. in a teaching hospital in Toronto; and three years as director of strategic technology for a top Canadian internet portal.
+Prior to his CIO role at York University, he held a number of management and leadership positions including four years in planning and strategy development with a global financial institution; eight years as Director of IT in a teaching hospital in Toronto; and three years as director of strategic technology for a top Canadian internet portal.

-Dr. Michael Geist joined the CANARIE Board in June 2010.
+Bala Kathiresan joined the CANARIE Board in 2017.